odbaruch/Raise-Status/content/issues/2024-05-03-long-load-times-no-donors-in-myraise.md

   - MyRaise
 severity: disrupted
 ---
 *Investigating* - We have observed an error loading the Settings and Donor Directory pages in MyRaise.
-The error has been identified as an AWS issue, and our infrastructure team is in the process of identifying the issue.
+The error has been identified by Raise engineers and the infrastructure team is in the process of confirming and remedying the issue.